IceClear/IL-NIQE/README.md

 For Matlab, it uses parpool for multiprocessing and is much faster than python, which adopts ray module for multiprocessing.

 As for the accuracy, generally, the differences is between [-2, 2].
 The main reason may be due to the precision of float computing and different results of similar functions of Matlab and Python, i.e., imresize and conv2.
 After comparision, I have found some lines where generate different results, it can be more accuracy if you can provide a better function to replace the current one:

+- [imresize function:](https://github.com/IceClear/IL-NIQE/blob/master/IL-NIQE.py#L249) The difference between the imresize function between cv2 and Matlab seems affect the results the most.
+I strongly suggest to crop the image to [524, 524] instead of resize it.
+- [conv2:](https://github.com/IceClear/IL-NIQE/blob/master/IL-NIQE.py#L272) This function is slightly different from Matlab, which may result in [-2, +2] difference.
+- [mean:](https://github.com/IceClear/IL-NIQE/blob/master/IL-NIQE.py#L110) The mean of numpy is also different from the mean2() function in Matlab, this may be due to float precision.